scottgal/mostlylucid.dse/docs/WORKFLOW_REUSE.md

 ### Example 1: First Time Question

 ```
-CodeEvolver> generate a function to calculate factorial
+DiSE> generate a function to calculate factorial

 Checking for existing solutions...
 [No similar workflows found]